 Our journey learning about effective workshop session design began in the mid-90’s, when we were helping activists and community organisers in the United States understand how to harnass the potential of the Internet.
 What we’ve learned about session design has largely been achieved through a combination of trial and error (evaluating our own workshops), comparing notes with other facilitators, and getting a deeper understanding of how adults learn.
 In terms of our own facilitation skills, we are particularly grateful for the mentoring, guidance and opportunities to collaborate with Allen Gunn (Gunner) and the team at Aspiration.
-In 2016, we provided consultation to over 100 facilitators who were developing workshop sessions for Mozilla Festival, The Open Exchange for Social Change, and a couple of big Greenpeace retreats.
-This post compiles much of the material we used for those consultations.
-We are appreciative of the feedback on this post from Sarah Allen & Ericka Drushka at Mozilla, along with our colleagues, Tom Longley and Mariel Garcia.
+We are appreciative of the feedback on this post from Sarah Allen & Ericka Drushka from the Mozilla Festival, along with colleagues, Tom Longley and Mariel Garcia.

 We have drawn heavily on two resources to create this document: